outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

        4. Up to now, some packages in *portage* and overlays are not yet migrating those flags from 'USE' to 'CPU\_FLAGS\_X86'.
 So:
        5. Remove the old CPU specific flags from 'USE'.
 Then add *${CPU\_FLAGS\_X86}* to 'USE' in *make.conf*.
 17. Selecting mirrors
-    1. mirrorselect -s3 -b10 -o -D >> /mnt/gentoo/etc/portage/make.conf, choose the 3 fastest mirrors for kernal source code downloading.
+    1. \# mirrorselect -s3 -b10 -o -D >> /mnt/gentoo/etc/portage/make.conf, choose the 3 fastest mirrors for kernal source code downloading.
-    2. mirrorselect -i -r -o >> /mnt/gentoo/etc/portage/make.conf, selects the *rsync server* to use when updating the portage tree.
+    2. \# mirrorselect -i -r -o >> /mnt/gentoo/etc/portage/make.conf, selects the *rsync server* to use when updating the portage tree.
 It is recommended to choose a _rotation link_, such as _rsync.us.gentoo.org_, rather than choosing a single mirror.
 This helps spread out the load and provides a fail-safe in case a specific mirror is offline.
        1. The rotation link setting is changed to */etc/portage/repos.conf/gentoo.conf* for *portageq --version* >= 2.2.16.
 But don't worry since we can modify it when chrooting into the new Gentoo system.
 For now, remain this setting in */etc/portage/make.conf* since the LiveCD environment uses the old version of portage.
-18. cp -L /etc/resolv.conf /mnt/gentoo/etc/,  to ensure that networking still works even after entering the new sda12 (*/mnt/gentoo*) environment. */etc/resolv.conf* contains the name servers for the network.
+18. \# cp -L /etc/resolv.conf /mnt/gentoo/etc/,  to ensure that networking still works even after entering the new sda12 (*/mnt/gentoo*) environment. */etc/resolv.conf* contains the name servers for the network.
 DON'T forget the `-L` parameter when copying.
 19. Mounting the necessary filesystems.
-    1. mount -t proc proc /mnt/gentoo/proc
+    1. \# mount -t proc proc /mnt/gentoo/proc
-    2. mount --rbind /sys /mnt/gentoo/sys
+    2. \# mount --rbind /sys /mnt/gentoo/sys
-    3. mount --make-rslave /mnt/gentoo/sys
+    3. \# mount --make-rslave /mnt/gentoo/sys
-    4. mount --rbind /dev /mnt/gentoo/dev
+    4. \# mount --rbind /dev /mnt/gentoo/dev
-    5. mount --make-rslave /mnt/gentoo/dev
+    5. \# mount --make-rslave /mnt/gentoo/dev
-    1. **chroot /mnt/gentoo /bin/bash**, chrooting into the new environment.
+    1. \# **chroot /mnt/gentoo /bin/bash**, chrooting into the new environment.
-    2. source /etc/profile
+    2. \# source /etc/profile
-    3. export PS1="(chroot) $PS1", this create a new different command prompt for the new environment.
+    3. \# export PS1="(chroot) $PS1", this create a new different command prompt for the new environment.
 21. Installing a portage snapshot:
-    1. emerge-webrsync, it might complain about a missing `/usr/portage/` location.
+    1. \# emerge-webrsync, it might complain about a missing `/usr/portage/` location.
 This is to be expected and nothing to worry about - the tool will create the location.
+    2. Sometimes, `eix-sync`, `emaint sync -a` or `emerge --sync` fail, you can fetch a brand new portage.
 22. Choosing the right profile.
-    1. eselect profile list
+    1. \# eselect profile list
-    2. eselect profile set 3, choose the `desktop` profile, **Not** the `desktop/gnome` or `desktop/kde`.
+    2. \# eselect profile set 3, choose the `desktop` profile, **Not** the `desktop/gnome` or `desktop/kde`.
 We will install `xfce` later on.
 23. For `USE` flag, use command `emerge --info | grep ^USE` to check the default flags.
 The default flags change along with different profile selected and different USE update in *make.conf*.
 Xfce will be installed as desktop.
     4. Refer to [xfce HOWTO](https://wiki.gentoo.org/wiki/Xfce/HOWTO#The_basics) about the USE flags: